 We expect the initial public offering price of the units to be between \$4.50 and \$5.50 per unit.
+If the initial offering price of the units is \$5.00, the mid-point of the price range for this offering, we will offer 2,400,000 units.
 Currently, no public market exists for our securities.
-We have applied to list our units on the NYSE Amex under the symbol "VRNGU".
+We will list our units on the NYSE Amex under the symbol "VRNGU."
+No assurance can be given that we will be able to maintain our listing on the NYSE Amex subsequent to the offering.
 Once the securities comprising the units begin separate trading, the units will continue to trade under the symbol "VRNGU" and the common stock and warrants will be listed on the NYSE Amex under the symbols "VRNG" and "VRNGW," respectively.
 The common stock and warrants comprising the units will begin separate trading on or prior to the 90th day after the date of this prospectus.
 We will issue a press release announcing when such separate trading will begin.
-No assurance can be given that such listing will be approved.